Is a Foot and Ankle MRI right for you?

 Can An MRI Fix Foot & Ankle Pain?

 MRI scans are powerful diagnostic tools.
 They cannot fix pain during the procedure.
-However, they do possess the ability to identify the potential cause of your foot or ankle pain.
+However, they can identify the potential cause of your foot or ankle pain.

 How Long Does A Foot & Ankle MRI Take?

-The average foot and ankle MRI scan takes approximately 10–30 minutes.
+A foot and ankle MRI scan typically takes 20 to 30 minutes.
+If contrast dye is needed, allow extra time for it to be administered before the scan begins.
 The scan requires you to remain extremely still.
 Small movements can cause distorted images and result in a longer scan.

 How Is a Foot MRI Performed?